Coronary artery disease: Surgery

 Revascularization for acute coronary syndrome has a mortality benefit.
 Percutaneous revascularization for stable ischaemic heart disease does not appear to have benefits over medical therapy alone.
 In those with disease in more than one artery, coronary artery bypass grafts appear better than percutaneous coronary interventions.
 Newer "anaortic" or no-touch off-pump coronary artery revascularization techniques have shown reduced postoperative stroke rates comparable to percutaneous coronary intervention.
 Hybrid coronary revascularization has also been shown to be a safe and feasible procedure that may offer some advantages over conventional CABG though it is more expensive.

 Epidemiology

 As of 2010, CAD was the leading cause of death globally resulting in over 7 million deaths.
 This increased from 5.2 million deaths from CAD worldwide in 1990.
 It may affect individuals at any age but becomes dramatically more common at progressively older ages, with approximately a tripling with each decade of life.
 Males are affected more often than females.

+The World Health Organization reported that: "The world's biggest killer is ischemic heart disease, responsible for 13% of the world's total deaths.
+Since 2000, the largest increase in deaths has been for this disease, rising by 2.7 million to 9.1 million deaths in 2021."

 It is estimated that 60% of the world's cardiovascular disease burden will occur in the South Asian subcontinent despite only accounting for 20% of the world's population.
 This may be secondary to a combination of genetic predisposition and environmental factors.
 Organizations such as the Indian Heart Association are working with the World Heart Federation to raise awareness about this issue.